oboguev/LJExport/README.md

 Downloads styles resources making blog archive independent from the original server and able to survive the server being changed or decomissioned.
 List of users to process should be entered in `MainStylesToLocal.java`.

 `MainStylesToLocal` can optionally executed in Dry Run mode when it only downloads style filed but does not patch HTML files to change style links from remote to local.
+The whole chain of style resources is downloaded (including their dependencies and dependencies of dependencies), and links within downloaded copies of resources are changed to redirect from remote resources to a local copy.
+Resource downloading is incremental: if repository has new HTML files with newer resources, these newer resources will be downloaded, but already downloaded resources will not be re-downloaded.

-When executed in Wet Run mode, `MainStylesToLocal` will also patch HTML files to redirect style links from remote server to a locally archived copy of style resources.
+When executed in Wet Run mode, `MainStylesToLocal` will additionally patch HTML files to redirect style links within HTML files from remote server to a locally archived copy of style resources.

-Change from remote to local styles performed by `MainStylesToLocal` can be reverted with `MainStylesRevertToRemote` which undoes the changes done by `MainStylesToLocal` in HTML files and restores remote links to style resources in HTML files.
+Change to HTML files from remote to local styles performed by `MainStylesToLocal` can be reverted with `MainStylesRevertToRemote` which undoes the changes done by `MainStylesToLocal` in HTML files and restores remote links to style resources in HTML files.
 Downloaded style resources are left intact.

 ----

 ### MainScrapeArchiveOrg

-A related program is `MainScrapeArchiveOrg` which scrapes an archive of sites that are no longer available live from their pages stored in archive.org.
+A related program is `MainScrapeArchiveOrg` which scrapes an archive of sites that are no longer available live from their pages stored in archive.org